Waiting for Q: An Exploration of QAnon Users' Online Migration to Poal in the Wake of Voat's Demise: Related Work

-Previous works~\cite{trujillo2022make,jhaver2021evaluating} explain that although bans prove to be sufficient to eliminate specific discussions, behaviors, and users from one platform, those users tend to migrate to other more lenient platforms~\cite{ali2021understanding}.
-More specifically, Ribeiro et al.~\cite{ribeiro2021migrations} show that although Reddit moderation measures cause only fractions of the banned user base to migrate to other platforms, leading to reduced activity and newcomers, at the same time, the new smaller community that migrated to other platforms tends to be more toxic than the banned one.
-On a similar note, Habib et al.~\cite{habib2022proactive} explain that Reddit administrators struggle to prevent or contain toxic activity.
-They add that proactive identification strategies could potentially facilitate early interventions, which is more appropriate than banning or quarantining towards mitigating problematic discourse.
-Chandrasekharan et al.~\cite{chandrasekharan2022quarantined} collect 85M posts from Reddit's TheRedPill and The\_Donald subreddits to examine the quarantine’s effects on them.
-They find that quarantining subreddits makes it difficult to recruit new members, but the existing user base of those communities remained as toxic and racist as before.
+Previous works~\cite{trujillo2022make,jhaver2021evaluating} explain that although bans prove to be sufficient to eliminate specific discussions and users from one platform, those users tend to migrate to other more lenient platforms.
+More specifically, Ribeiro et al.~\cite{ribeiro2021migrations} collect data from Reddit's r/The\_Donald and r/Incels that reportedly migrated to their standalone platforms.
+The authors show that Reddit bans cause only fractions of the banned userbase to migrate to other platforms, leading to reduced activity, while, the r/The\_Donald community demonstrated higher toxicity on their new platform, similar to the findings of Ali et al.~\cite{ali2021understanding}, which focuses on Gab users that were suspended from Twitter and Reddit.
+Similarly, Habib et al.~\cite{habib2022proactive} explain that Reddit administrators struggle to prevent or contain toxic activity and facilitate early interventions, which is more appropriate than banning or quarantining, aligned with the findings of Gilbert~\cite{gilbert2013widespread}.
+Chandrasekharan et al.~\cite{chandrasekharan2022quarantined} collect $85M$ posts from Reddit's r/TheRedPill and r/The\_Donald subreddits to examine the quarantine’s effects on them, finding that quarantining subreddits makes it difficult to recruit new members, but the existing userbase remained as controversial as before.
+Finally, Russo et al.~\cite{russo2023understanding} study the post-ban migration of r/The\_Donald and r/fatpeoplehate subreddits, finding that toxic users are more likely to migrate to other platforms after a ban and are likely to remain in the previous platform at the same time, remaining active in both platforms.

-Ribeiro et al.~\cite{horta2021platform} collect data from Reddit's The\_Donald and Incels that reportedly migrated to their standalone platforms.
-The authors explain that the activity of these two communities on their new platforms was significantly decreased compared to the activity on Reddit.
-Notably, the authors explain that The\_Donald community demonstrated higher toxicity on their new platform, similar to the findings of Ali et al.~\cite{ali2021understanding}, which focuses on Gab users that were suspended from Twitter and Reddit.

-Looking further back, before the Reddit bans, based on the findings of Gilbert~\cite{gilbert2013widespread}, it is apparent that Reddit faces significant challenges in effectively moderating toxic content within its platform.
-This is also shown by all the previous studies mentioned in this section thus far.
-Gilbert discusses a prevalent issue of underprovision, where users rely on others to contribute without actively participating themselves.
-This underprovision poses a threat to Reddit's core objective of surfacing the best content through user voting.
-In response to the difficulty in curbing toxicity, Reddit resorts to banning communities that violate its policies, which by itself can be problematic for other forums that receive the displaced users.
-These findings underscore the ongoing struggle Reddit faces in balancing user-generated content and maintaining a healthy and inclusive online environment.